-Is it true that an adult needs to drink 2 liters per day, or eight glasses, water?
+Is it true that an adult needs to drink 2 liters, or eight glasses, of water a day?

-It is common that an adult needs to drink two liters, or eight glasses, water per day to maintain good health.
-We decided to check if this recommendation is confirmed by scientific data.
+It is widely believed that to maintain good health, an adult needs to drink two liters, or eight glasses, of water per day.
+We decided to check whether this recommendation is supported by scientific evidence.

-Information About this quantity drinking water Founds on numerous sites, dedicated Healthy image life.
-Supporters such an approach They promisethat compliance with this regime will accelerate weight loss, prevent headaches and the formation of kidney stones, improve attention concentration, give elasticity to cartilage and joints, strengthen immunity, activate the brain and even help prevent the development of breast cancer, rectum and bladder.
-To control the used liquid, even Special Mobile Applications.
+Information about this quantity drinking water found on numerous websites, dedicated healthy image life.
+Supporters this approach promisethat following this regimen will speed up weight loss, prevent headaches and the formation of kidney stones, improve concentration, give elasticity to cartilage and joints, strengthen the immune system, activate brain function and even help prevent the development of breast, rectal and bladder cancer.
+To control fluid intake, even special mobile applications.

-Water performs a lot functions In our body: it is part of the blood, dissolves nutrients for better absorption, participates in many biochemical processes and removes waste waste.
-The body removes water thanks to the work of kidneys, skin and lungs.
-So, with urine per day, man loses on average from 0.5 to 1.5 l of liquid, and a little less than 1 liter Leaves Our body, along with breathing and in the process of sweating.
-Pathological conditions (prolonged vomiting or heavy diarrhea) can lead to loss of 4 or more liters of fluid per day.
-The main fraction of the liquid acts In the body through the digestive tract, a certain amount is formed in metabolic processes.
-Having summarized the above losses, the volume of 2 necessary liters (or eight glasses) of water per day seems quite obvious.
-But is it so?
+Water does a lot of things functions in our body: it is part of the blood, dissolves nutrients for better absorption, participates in many biochemical processes and removes waste products.
+The body removes water through the work of the kidneys, skin and lungs.
+So, with urine per day a person loses on average from 0.5 to 1.5 liters of liquid, and slightly less than 1 liter leaves our body along with breathing and in the process of sweating.
+Pathological conditions (prolonged vomiting or severe diarrhea) can lead to the loss of 4 or more liters of fluid per day.
+Main share of liquid arrives into the body through the digestive tract, some more is formed during metabolic processes.
+Summarizing the above losses, the required volume of 2 liters (or eight glasses) of water per day seems quite obvious.
+But is this true?

 Бутылка, Минеральная Вода, Стекло, Налить, Заливка

-In 2002 in the American Journal of Physiology was published Large -scale metrote on this topic.
-Scientists did not find any scientific evidence of the need to drink 2 liters of water per day.
-At the same time, they were able to distinguish several dangers that are in wait for those who decide to follow this norm: water intoxication and hyponatremia (lack of sodium in the body).
+In 2002 in the American Journal of Physiology was published a large-scale meta-review on this topic.
+Scientists have not found any scientific evidence for the need to drink 2 liters of water per day.
+At the same time, they were able to identify several dangers that await those who decide to follow this norm: water intoxication and hyponatremia (lack of sodium in the body).
 These conditions are extremely dangerous for the body.
-In particular, Marathon runner Joanna Packenem Burnt Due to the oversight: in the middle of the distance, she fainted, was taken to the hospital, where she spent almost three days in a coma.
-Fixed Even deaths from water intoxication.
+In particular, marathon runner Joanna Pakenham suffered due to overhydration: in the middle of the race she fainted and was taken to the hospital, where she spent almost three more days in a coma.
+Fixed even deaths from water intoxication.

-In the same metarer, scientists have considered the possible advantages of using significant volumes of water.
-In studies regarding the relationship of the frequency of various types of cancer, as well as coronary heart disease and daily water consumption, scientists were able to identify only correlation, and regardless.
-Moreover, the division into groups “drinking a lot” and “drinking few” was by no means took place on the border of 2 liters per day.
-For example, in a ten -year -old research The prerequisites for the development of bladder cancer in men were revealed in a group consuming per day from 1440 ml of liquid (and not water), and the highest - in those who drink less than 240 ml.
-And in six years research The ties of the volume of fluid consumed per day and the risk of fatal coronary heart disease in women were demonstrated that the risk is below those who drink from 1185 ml of fluid, and above those who drink less than 474 ml.
-Long -term cohort study also Not revealed The connections between the consumption of significant volume of water and the higher life expectancy.
+In the same meta-review, scientists looked at the possible benefits of drinking significant amounts of water.
+In studies regarding the relationship between the incidence of various types of cancer, as well as coronary heart disease and daily water consumption, scientists were only able to identify a correlation, not a dependence.
+Moreover, the division into groups “heavy drinkers” and “little drinkers” did not take place at the border of 2 liters per day.
+For example, in ten years research Prerequisites for the development of bladder cancer in men, a lower risk was found in the group consuming 1440 ml of liquid (not water) per day, and the highest risk was found in those who drink less than 240 ml.
+And at six years old research The relationship between the amount of fluid consumed per day and the risk of fatal coronary heart disease in women has been demonstrated that the risk is lower in those who drink 1185 ml of fluid and higher in those who drink less than 474 ml.
+A long-term cohort study also did not reveal association between high water consumption and higher life expectancy.

-It is interesting that different drinks are equally good for maintaining water balance and, therefore, for the prevention of various diseases, although many still believe that caffeine contained in some drinks makes them either unsuitable or less useful for the body in terms of replenishing the water balance.
-So, in a randomized controlled research No significant difference in the effectiveness of water and black tea was found to maintain water balance.
-2000 study Ovex Even more options for various drinks: drinks without caffeine containing caffeine, high -calorie (for example, various sweet soda) and non -calorie were analyzed.
-All four groups of drinks were recognized as equally suitable for replenishing the body's water balance.
+Interestingly, different drinks are equally suitable for maintaining hydration and, therefore, for the prevention of various diseases, although many still believe that the caffeine contained in some drinks makes them either unsuitable or less beneficial for the body in terms of replenishing hydration.
+Thus, in a randomized controlled research There was no significant difference in the effectiveness of water and black tea in maintaining hydration.
+2000 study considered even more options for different drinks: decaffeinated drinks containing caffeine, high-calorie drinks (for example, various sweet sodas) and no-calorie drinks were analyzed.
+All four groups of drinks were found to be equally suitable for replenishing the body's water balance.

-Separately in 2014 Checked Coffee (there is an opinion that this drink does not fill the fluid in the body, but, on the contrary, leads to dehydration).
-Coffee in moderate doses (three to six cups per day) had the same “moisturizing” effect on the body, like water, therefore, was suitable for replenishing the water balance.
-Even alcoholic drinks Demonstrate Comparable to water, the ability to replenish fluid loss in our body.
-Thus, tea, and coffee, and sweet soda, and soup, and a glass of wine at dinner can be taken into account when calculating the fluid consumed.
+Separately in 2014 checked coffee (there is an opinion that this drink does not replenish fluid in the body, but, on the contrary, leads to dehydration).
+Coffee in moderate doses (three to six cups per day) had the same “moisturizing” effect on the body as water, and therefore was suitable for replenishing water balance.
+Even alcoholic drinks demonstrate ability comparable to water to replenish fluid loss in our body.
+Thus, tea, coffee, sweet soda, soup, and a glass of wine at dinner can be taken into account when calculating fluid intake.

-Moreover, our body may well control the necessary fluid rate.
-“Control over hydration is one of the most complex mechanisms that the human body developed during evolution.
-We have a huge number of sophisticated techniques to maintain the desired level of hydration, ” - He thinks Irvin Rosenberg from the Laboratory of Neurology and aging of the University of Tafts in Massachusetts.
-Result Supplies The recommendation of the British Ministry of Health: It is recommended that an adult are consuming six to eight glasses of liquid.
+Moreover, our body is quite capable of controlling the required fluid level itself.
+“Control of hydration is one of the most complex mechanisms that the human body has evolved.
+We have a lot of sophisticated techniques to help you stay hydrated,” believes Irwin Rosenberg is from the Laboratory of Neuroscience and Aging at Tufts University in Massachusetts.
+Bottom line fails British Department of Health recommendation: adults are advised to drink six to eight glasses of liquid.
 When calculating, water, tea, coffee, milk, fruit juices and smoothies, sports and energy drinks should be taken into account.

-Thus, the recommendation to drink eight glasses of pure water per day to maintain the health of the body and the prevention of various diseases has no scientific basis.
-Six to eight glasses of any fluid, including the optimal for an adult in a temperate climate, are considered to be the norm of consumption, including the food received from food.
+Thus, the recommendation to drink eight glasses of pure water a day to maintain a healthy body and prevent various diseases has no scientific basis.
+The optimal consumption rate for an adult in a temperate climate is six to eight glasses of any liquid, including that obtained from food.

 What do our verdicts mean?